Interview by Allan Gardner

 It encourages an intimacy with the machines, engaging an essential biological function as an act of empathy as we see the sculptures empowered by our breathing.

-The breath is reduced to chemicals, fuel, data, consumed to create kinetic energy through which the work is able to communicate back a mirror of the viewer’s own biological function.
-It’s an exchange of information between the technological and the biological that is made possible through the sharing of material, and resultantly the creation of a relationship between the two.
+The breath is reduced to chemicals, fuel, and data, consumed to create kinetic energy through which the work is able to communicate back a mirror of the viewer’s own biological function.
+It’s an exchange of information between the technological and the biological that is made possible through the sharing of material and, resultantly, the creation of a relationship between the two.

-Her most recent exhibiting of Fragile Ecosystem in Geneva (an installation work conceived in Paris in 2018) takes on a new form as the artist’s body replaces the machine.
+Her most recent exhibit Fragile Ecosystem in Geneva (an installation work conceived in Paris in 2018), takes on a new form as the artist’s body replaces the machine.
 Curated by Oil Productions, this new phase of the work further compounds the relationship between the technological and the biological.